rushsteve1/ranni/docs/design.md

 Modules are the unit of compilation for Ranni.
 Each file is a module and can import other modules.

-They `import` keyword takes a single arugment, a URI to the module to import.
+They `import` keyword takes a single argument, a URI to the module to import.
-If a protocol prefix is not provided it is assumed to be `file:` and relative to **to the current module**.
+If a protocol prefix is not provided it is assumed to be `file:` and relative to **the current module**.
 Not to any workspace root or the CWD.

 Import returns the module as a value, so in most cases you'll want to assign it or destructure out individual items.